 You may also be a transfer student whose SEVIS record was terminated or completed by your previous school.
 If you are outside of the United States, North Seattle College will have issued you an Initial I-20 form on a new SEVIS record.

 U.S. Customs and Border Patrol (USCBP) will inspect all travelers coming to the United States.
 F-1 students must give the officer their passport and I-20 form (also be prepared to provide your bank statement if it is requested).
-If the officer finds no problems or issues when reviewing the documents, the officer will return the passport and I-20 form to you, and create an Arrival and Departure Record, referred to as the I-94 Admission Record.
+If the officer finds no problems or issues when reviewing the documents, the officer will stamp your passport with the date of entry, visa class of admission, and the date you must depart the United States.
+The officer will return the passport and I-20 form to you, and create an Arrival and Departure Record, referred to as the I-94 Admission Record.

 If you arrive in the United States by air or by sea, you will have an electronic I-94 Admission Record.
 If you make your initial entry to the United States through a land border (for example, drive into the country from Canada), you will be issued a paper I-94 Admission Record.
 In both cases, the USCBP Officer will stamp your passport with the date of entry, visa class of admission, and the date you must depart the United States.
 The electronic record will include your name and the same information indicated with the passport stamp.
 Note that F-1 students are admitted for Duration of Status (D/S), which allows them to stay in the U.S. as long as their I-20 form is still valid.